phpmyadmin/localized_docs/source/config.rst

     Defines the place where table row links (Edit, Copy, Delete) would be put when tables contents are displayed (you may have them displayed at the left side, right side, both sides or nowhere).

+.. config:option:: $cfg['RowActionLinksWithoutUnique']

+    :type: boolean
+    :default: false

+    Defines whether to show row links (Edit, Copy, Delete) and checkboxes for multiple row operations even when the selection does not have a unique key.
+    Using row actions in the absence of a unique key may result in different/more rows being affected since there is no guaranteed way to select the exact row(s).

 .. config:option:: $cfg['RememberSorting']